-- We recommend using cold water to wash laundry or at least use the cold-water rinse.
+- We recommend using cold water to wash laundry.
+You could also try using the cold-water rinse.

-- If you are thinking about replacing any old home appliances, always check to see if the new model is Energy Star certified.
+- Before replacing any old home appliances, always check if the new model is Energy Star certified.

 Cut Down Wasted Heat in Your Water Heater:

-- Make sure to insulate your home’s water heater If your home still has a tanked water heater, then adding additional insulation would help reduce heat loss from within your unit.
+- Make sure to insulate your home’s water heater.
+If your home still has a tanked water heater, adding additional insulation would help reduce heat loss.
 We recommend that you always follow the manufacturer’s recommendations on insulation, especially when it comes to gas-fed water heaters.

 - You may want to insulate your hot water pipes.
-Naturally, if the water sitting inside of your hot water pipes remains warm after you run your tap, then you will reduce your water waste and energy when restarting your hot water.
-In most newer buildings hot water pipes come insulated, but that may not be the case in older homes.
-It could prove difficult to get done alone, but it is worth the investment in older homes.
+If the water sitting inside of your hot water pipes remains warm after you run your tap, then you will reduce your water waste.
+You’ll also save energy when restarting your hot water!
+Hot water pipes come insulated in most newer buildings, but that may not be the case in older homes.
+It could prove challenging to get done alone, but it is worth the investment in older homes.